devashish-gupta/Pointy/README.md

 >*Sanjay Josh*: sjosh3@gatech.edu\
 >*Vastav Bharambe*: vbharambe6@gatech.edu

+Refer to driver.ipynb for all the main sections

 # **Point Cloud Classification**

 #### **Introduction**
 Point cloud data is an important type of data used in various applications such as autonomous vehicles, robotics, and virtual reality.
 Point cloud classification refers to the task of assigning a label to a given point cloud based on its features.